Time and computing resource consumption optimization over a petabyte of data processed

-“ProActive and Azure allow us to organize the different computing tasks on a cluster, our group of servers on the network, while providing us with a workflow engine that facilitates bio-analysts the implementation of certain processes by optimizing the workflow and accessibility to specific resources.
+“ProActive allow us to organize the different computing tasks on a cluster, our group of servers on the network, while providing us with a workflow engine that facilitates bio-analysts the implementation of certain processes by optimizing the workflow and accessibility to specific resources.
 It is completely adapted to our bio-informatics and bio-statistics processing needs.”

 To learn more about INRA MetaGenoPolis research visit the following website:

 Apr 28, 2021 from Activeeon